vleue/bevy_workshop/bevy-workshop/src/basics/exercises1.md

 ## Player Acceleration

-Make the player acceletare and decelerate instead of directly changing it's position when a key is pressed.
+Make the player accelerate and decelerate instead of directly changing it's position when a key is pressed.

 Tips:
 * Store the player current velocity and target velocity in a new component